Try Praising.ai free

 Why was my review removed when I'm a real customer?

-Real customer reviews can be removed for several reasons: inappropriate language, off-topic content, including personal data, or appearing similar to spam patterns.
-Even real reviews must follow content guidelines to remain visible.
+Real reviews can still be removed.
+Common reasons: offensive language, off-topic content, personal data, or patterns that look like spam.
+Even real reviews must follow the content rules.

 Can businesses pay Google to remove negative reviews?

-No, Google does not offer paid review removal services.
-Any company claiming they can pay to remove real negative reviews is either lying or using prohibited methods that could harm your business profile permanently.
+No. Google doesn't offer paid removal.
+Anyone claiming they can pay to remove real reviews is lying or using methods that could harm your profile for good.

 How do I appeal a review removal decision?

-Use Google's review appeal process through Google My Business.
-Provide specific evidence about why the review should be restored, including proof of the genuine customer relationship and evidence that the review follows all guidelines.
+Use Google's appeal process in Google Business Profile.
+Explain why the review should be restored.
+Include proof of a real customer link and show how the review follows Google's rules.

 What happens if I violate review guidelines as a business owner?